-With the holidays quickly approaching, you may be readying your home to host family or friends for an extended period of time.
-Amidst the cleaning and meal preparations, don’t fail to remember to give some attention to your home’s plumbing system to curb probable holiday plumbing nightmares.
+With the holidays quickly approaching, you may be getting your home ready to host family or friends for an extended period of time.
+Amid the cleaning and meal preparations, don’t fail to remember to give some attention to your home’s plumbing system to curb probable holiday plumbing nightmares.
 Correct known issues now to evade dealing with that uncomfortable plumbing emergency with a house full of guests.
 If you know you have a clogged toilet or drain, garbage disposal issues or a water heater that won’t perform efficiently, have those concerns addressed by a professional plumber before your guests arrive.

 Regarding the feared toilet clog, remember that the only things that should be flushed down your toilet are toilet paper and human waste!
 Your toilet can end up clogged by the use of too much toilet paper and from inappropriate items that find their way into the toilet and get flushed, like sanitary napkins, baby wipes, cleaning wipes, cotton balls and paper towels, to name a few.
 If you’re having overnight guests, chances are somebody won’t follow the “toilet paper only rule” so you may consider a bathroom sign with reminders of what not to flush.

 Is it time to give your drains some seriously overdue attention?
 You may have a basic drain cleaning product for when the bathtub is backing up or the kitchen sink won’t drain but this short term solution often won’t rectify the situation.
 Scheduled drain cleaning or an emergency drain cleaning when you first recognize the back-up, can keep your drains from getting clogged and causing murky water and a odor that you would have to explain to those guests.